 If you are within the Music/Culture purview, your Staff Point Person is the Program Director [PD] email@example.com

-- This means that you return emails as needed and keep them informed if you are unable to fulfill your obligations
+- This means that you can keep them informed if you are unable to fulfill your obligations.

 - i.e. If you are sick and unable to produce your upcoming show, inform the PAD/PD as soon as possible, so they can find a substitution.